gurditsingh/hydeout/_posts/test.md

 	 - When user reads the data its consistent and atomic.
 There are no partial files because Delta lake writes the files once the transaction is completed successfully.

 ## 2. Scheme Evolution
 Schema evolution is a feature which allow to easily change the schema of Delta table to accommodate new data over the time.
-Schema evolution is a feature that allows users to easily change a table’s current schema to accommodate data that is changing over time.
-Most commonly, it’s used when performing an append or overwrite operation, to automatically adapt the schema to include one or more new columns.
+This feature automatically adapt the new schema either to include new columns or remove old columns.
+Most commonly, it’s used when performing an append or overwrite operation

 ![Delta lake](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/dl_ep3.jpg?raw=true)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3NjcxNDUwLC0xODQwOTEyNjU4LDEzOT
-AyNzM0MDcsLTE0OTA3NjQ0NzUsLTQ0NDg3NTU4MywxMDQ0MzU3
-NTg5LC0xOTk1NTkxNjIxLDE3OTcyNDc5MTYsMTg5NzE3MzkzMS
-w5OTI5ODQ4ODksLTExNjgwMjQ5MDksMjE0MjMxNzY3MSwtNDIx
-MjQ0MjczLC0xNzIyNDc5NDIyLC0xNTcxMTE1NjIyLDMwMTk4MD
-E4OSwtMjAwNDUxNzMyMiwtMTY0MzI2MTY0MywtMTkyODAwNzQ4
-OSw3NDcwNTkwNzldfQ==
+eyJoaXN0b3J5IjpbLTE2MzI0MTIxNDcsLTE4NDA5MTI2NTgsMT
+M5MDI3MzQwNywtMTQ5MDc2NDQ3NSwtNDQ0ODc1NTgzLDEwNDQz
+NTc1ODksLTE5OTU1OTE2MjEsMTc5NzI0NzkxNiwxODk3MTczOT
+MxLDk5Mjk4NDg4OSwtMTE2ODAyNDkwOSwyMTQyMzE3NjcxLC00
+MjEyNDQyNzMsLTE3MjI0Nzk0MjIsLTE1NzExMTU2MjIsMzAxOT
+gwMTg5LC0yMDA0NTE3MzIyLC0xNjQzMjYxNjQzLC0xOTI4MDA3
+NDg5LDc0NzA1OTA3OV19
 -->